cmusatyalab/gabriel-protocol/README.md

 When cloning this repository for the first time, you must run `git submodule update --init --recursive` to check out all of the gabriel-common repositories.
 These repositories contain files generated from `gabriel.proto`, and these files must be updated any time `gabriel.proto` is modified.

-When making future changes to the protocol, update this repository and all of its submodules with the command `git pull --recurse-submodules` before making any changes.
+You must then run `git pull --recurse-submodules` to ensure that the submodules are updated the the latest version.
+You must run this command before every change you make to files in the submodules.

 You should use version 3.0 of the protobuf compiler.
 You can find instructions to download a binary of this version of the compiler